EU Pay Transparency Directive Italy: A Compliance Guide

 Italy is layering the EU Directive on top of two existing frameworks: the Equal Opportunities Code (Codice delle Pari Opportunità) and the biennial Personnel Situation Report (Rapporto sulla Situazione del Personale) required from employers with 50 or more employees.

-On 5 February 2026, the Council of Ministers gave preliminary approval to the Draft Legislative Decree transposing the EU Pay Transparency Directive.
-According to DLA Piper's analysis, the decree is now in final parliamentary committee stage.
+On 5 February 2026, the Council of Ministers gave preliminary approval to the decree transposing the EU Pay Transparency Directive.
+According to DLA Piper's analysis, it was enacted as Legislative Decree No. 96 of 7 May 2026, published in the Official Gazette (initial notice 1 June 2026, finalised 25 June 2026) and in force from 7 June 2026.

 The Italian narrative for 2026 is the integration of the EU Directive with the Gender Equality Certification (Certificazione della Parità di Genere).
 Italy is the only EU member state to combine pay transparency obligations with a formal certification reward system which makes compliance not just defensible against penalties but actively rewarded.
 If you want some additional context to the new Directive see the PayAlign full Directive guide.